ComedicChimera/chai-lang.dev/README.md

 6. Functions
 7. Lists and Dictionaries
-8. References
+8. Loops and Comprehsnions
-9. Loops and Comprehensions
+9. References
 10. Vectors and Matrices
 11. Lambdas and Closures
 12. Sequence Functions